 Smoke can kill wasps, so you may be able to smoke wasps out of your chimney.
-However, it’s crucial to ensure all wasps are out of your chimney before using it.
+However, ensuring all wasps are out of your chimney before using it is crucial.
 Otherwise, wasps could enter your home through the fireplace.

 Do yellow jackets build nests in chimneys?